Photos by the wonderful Mel Taing

 💡 About the Project

-Give & Take is a new community project featuring three themed swap boxes—outdoor public boxes, each roughly the size of a microwave– where anyone can give or take free items.
+Give & Take is a community project featuring three themed swap boxes—outdoor public boxes, each roughly the size of a microwave– where anyone can give or take free items.
 Think Little Free Library, but for more than just books: swap plants, toys, art, handmade goods, and more.
 Each box has a rotating theme, shaped by community input.
 At its core, Give & Take is a community-powered circular economy experiment that fosters generosity, sustainability, and joy by keeping items out of landfills, and transforming public space into a site of shared care.

 🔄 Visit + Engage

-Current Box Themes (May–August 2025)
+Current Box Themes (January-March 2026)

 🫖 Pottery Exchange – mugs, cups, bowls, vases, vessels— anything ceramic is welcome, including handmade or commercially made items

-Thanks to our partners, the Ceramics Program at the Office for the Arts at Harvard and Create in Roslindale for generously contributing artisan-made pottery.
+🫖 Pottery Exchange – this theme will remain throughout the year thanks to our partners, the Ceramics Program at the Office for the Arts at Harvard and Create in Roslindale for generously contributing artisan-made pottery.

 ✏️ Take the Survey